SkillDevs/electric_dart/README.md

 ### Run the Todos example

-This demo is compatible with the `todoMVC` official example [Link](https://github.com/electric-sql/examples)
+This demo is compatible with the `todoMVC` official example [Link](https://github.com/electric-sql/examples).

 1. Run the Electric backend ([Instructions](https://electric-sql.com/docs/overview/examples))

 2. From inside the todos_flutter directory: `flutter run`

+Note:

+> Right now the `todoMVC` web examples are running against Electric client version 0.4.3.
+Which is incompatible with the server in the commit this is based on.
+You'll need to compile the typescript client and use that build in the web examples.

 https://user-images.githubusercontent.com/22084723/233607256-2a36c911-152b-483b-9adf-81b4e5ff051d.mp4